 Scenes from Senior High

 Students could choose one of the four tracks: college preparatory, commercial, vocational, and general.
 Within the college preparatory curriculum, students were further divided by the upper-level math and science courses.
 I occupied a space in two of these curriculums, taking the academic courses while also enrolled in Shorthand I and II.
 The school had to juggle the schedule because typically students could not be enrolled in two tracts at once.
 This finagling was all due to my mom, who strongly believed in higher education but who also felt that coming out of high school without skills was impractical, if not foolish.
 The girls in my shorthand class picked up the skill quickly, but for me, shorthand was a difficult endeavor.
 I liked drawing the little characters but could not write them fast enough during dictation.
-To supplement my business courses, I enrolled in a summer course in typing and achieved the astounding speed of ten words a minute.
+To supplement my business courses, I enrolled in a summer course in typing and achieved an astounding speed of ten words a minute.
 Ironically, I graduated from college with a business teacher certification.
 The only advantage of my lack of prowess in these courses is that I understood the difficulty students might have learned these skills and geared my teaching to implementing an easy systematic skill-building process.
 I wrote a typing book because the textbooks moved through the skill levels too fast for students to master the keyboard efficiently.

 Infernal Locker Malfunctions

 Thanks to Mr. DelNegro, our musical director, students loved the band and orchestra.
 With infinite patience and kindness, he inspired his budding musicians to pursue their music abilities.
 Many students went on to the district and state performances.
 When Mr. D conducted the dance band, the music seemed to flow from his baton, as he marked the beat.
 We liked the music he selected for our concerts: “Poet and Peasant,” “Bugler’s Holiday,” “Victory at Sea,” “Holiday for Winds,” show tunes, and, of course, a Sousa march or two.
 Almost every year he selected “Salute to P. M. E.A.”, the official march of the Pennsylvania Music Educators Association, as the second piece in the band concert.